IRA FLATOW, HOST:

 FLATOW: David Eagleman, do you worry that someday that there are going to be these, you know, truth scans for courts because we can see what you're thinking?

 EAGLEMAN: Well, sort of.
-There's been a lot of interest in the idea of having FMRI-based lie detection.
+There's been a lot of interest in the idea of having fMRI-based lie detection.
 As it stands now, it's probably not going to fly, and it's for a fundamental reason that we can't ever measure a lie in the brain.
 All we can ever measure is the physiologic responses associated with the lie.

-So at least two companies started some years ago to see if they could do FMRI-based lie detection.
-At least one of them's out of business already because there are ways of doing counter-measures.
+So at least two companies started some years ago to see if they could do fMRI-based lie detection.
+At least one of them's out of business already because there are ways of doing countermeasures.
 And so this is not to say that it will never be better than the polygraph test, but at the moment it's not passing the standards for admissibility of evidence.

-If I could just take one step back, though, to something, which is, you know, I think Sally in her book, and Scott there, sounding an appropriate note of caution.
+If I could just take one step back, though, to something, which is, you know, I think Sally in her book, and Scott, they're sounding an appropriate note of caution.
 And as Gary said, you know, we can't - it's a crude technology in some ways.
 In some ways it's the fanciest technology we have, but in other ways we can't see more than the forest fires when we're looking down from that airplane.

 But what is absolutely clear is that it makes good sense for us to be looking down from the airplane at the brain because we are irrevocably tied to this three pounds of this strange computational material that we find within our skulls, and that means our personalities, our hopes, our fears, our aspirations, the agony, the ecstasy.
 It's all tied in with this biological tissue.

-And we know that because when the brain changes, you change, as well.
+And we know that because when the brain changes, you change as well.
 So when people get strokes or tumors or traumatic brain injury or epilepsy or any kind of problems going on in their brain, their personality and decision-making change.
 And that's why it's not such a long leap to think that what's happening in the tissue maps onto what we're thinking and experiencing.